JosefMamo12/Ex2_OOP/README.md

 **public boolean isConnected()** -> Graph is called connected if and only if there is path between u and v which u and v are vertex in the graph.
 Did it with the help of dfs algorithm which go over all the graph and see it there is a path between a source code to all other nodes in the graph, Also transposed the graph to save the amount of time by using the dfs algorithm to each node.

-**public void connect(int src, int dest, double w)** ->  Connect between source and dest and edding as EdgeData object to the graph.
+**public void connect(int src, int dest, double w)** ->  Connect between source and dest and adding as EdgeData object to the graph.
 Override if the src and dest is already exist at graph.
 Throw exceptions when one of the varibels is forbiden.

-**public Iterator<NodeData> nodeIter()** ->  Iterating over all varibles of the data structure that contains all the nodes of the graph, Throw exception when trying to change the graph while iterating.

-**public Iterator<EdgeData> edgeIter()** -> Iterate over all the edges of the graph using nodeIter() function and edgeIter(int node_id) to save using to another data structure. will throw exception because the use of the related iterators.

-**public NodeData removeNode(int key)** -> Remove of node by given key remove all the edges that out of that node, remove all the nodes thats get in to this node by using EdgeIn data structure.
-Returning null if the key is not exist.

-**public EdgeData removeEdge(int src, int dest)** -> Remove edge by given source and destination.
-Return null if the edge is not exist.

 **private DirectedWeightedGraph graphTranspose()** - > Helper to is connected graph, return new transposed graph, by opposited all the edges direction.